Q. What is radon?

 Q. What is a normal radon level?

 A. As with all carcinogens, the lower the level of exposure, the better.
 Average outdoor levels are 0.3 picoCuries per liter (pCi/L), and indoor levels vary.
 The average indoor radon level in the U.S. is 1.3 pCi/L. The EPA and the Illinois Division of Nuclear Safety (DNS) say that levels under 2.0 pCi/L are ideal and levels 3.9 pCi/L and below are acceptable.
-The EPA and DNS recommend that action be taken to lower radon levels at 4.0 pCi/L or above.
+The EPA and DNS recommend that action is taken to lower radon levels at 4.0 pCi/L or above.

 Q. What can I do if my home has a high radon level?